bbeek/refactorlegacy/Labs/Day2/Readme.md

 In the class `PricesTests`, there are already a few suggestions for *characterization tests* defined.
 Let's start with the first suggestion `GetAsync_price_for_child_nightticket` using *characterization test* approach:
-* Get the code in test harness. for this we need to arrange an int constant that is within the age range for a child ticket, so < 6. let's take 5 as our magic child value.<br/>
+* Get the code in test harness.

+	For this we need to arrange an int constant that is within the age range for a child ticket, so `age < 6`. let's take 5 as our magic child value.<br/>
 	And a "night" ticket type.<br/>
 	Next, using the `PricesControllerBuilder`, build a `sut` with the correct ticket type defined.